(Sneak Peek Sub Chapter) : Dealing with Hunger

 Dealing With Hunger

 Assuming readers are not under any terminal or clinical care condition – “hunger” is something we all eventually learn to live.
-Learn to adjust.
+And learn to adjust.

-First and foremost, it is entirely natural that upon changes on WOL (way of life) and WOE (way of eating) ~ changes to appetite and/or hunger will manifest.
-The degrees or magnitude over this response likely varies from individual to individual.
-However, one determinant of many – despite remaining speculative out of This Author (AW) own summation from reading and researching revolves surrounding the experiences of that individual’s exposures.
+The degrees or magnitude on this however extremely varies at an individual level.
+However, one determinant of many – despite remaining speculative out of This Author (AW) own summation from reading ~revolves surrounding the prior experiences, and control of that individual’s exposures to various stressors.
+Stressor here in this case, scarcity.

-1. Beginning Dieters / those new to exclusion protocols.
+1. Beginning Dieters / those new to exclusion protocols are likely more sensitive.

 2. Significant change of living circumstances.

-These may include a moving or a transition, of one’s living environment.
-Or perhaps incorporating partial or entirely new fitness training scheduling, intensity, and/or frequency.
-Whatever the case may be, such a change that affect any existing eating patterns especially those affixed to normalcy of “breakfast, lunch and dinner” likely necessitates extra time to allow acclimatisations.
+These includes a moving or a transition, of one’s living environment to another.
+Or ~ incorporating partial or entirely new fitness training scheduling, intensity, and/or frequency.

 3. Triggers and sensitivities.